 There are several things you can do to make sure that your fuel supply now meets the new standard.
 If you’re unsure about how to spot contamination problems, take a look at our guide on how to spot contamination symptoms.

-- Use A Reliable Storage Tank: Make sure that the tank you’re using is the best that money can buy.
+- Use a reliable oil storage tank: Make sure that your new oil storage tank is the best that money can buy.
 Check it regularly to see if there are any signs of corrosion.

 - Get your fuel professionally filtered: If you ever suspect that your fuel is contaminated, you should get it cleaned and filtered by experts straight away.
 If you have caught the contamination in time, then you should be able to return your fuel to its previous good health.

 - Use the right fuel filters: When purchasing your own fuel filters, make sure that they meet the SAE J1488 2010_10 specifications.
 If they’re not, they could prove to be ineffective when used on fuels containing FAME.